Lee15946/AWSInAction/Developer/AWS Elastic Beanstalk.md

 - To decouple RDS
     - Create a snapshot of RDS DB (as a safeguard)
     - Go to the RDS console and protect the RDS database from deletion
-    - Create a new Elastic Beanstalk environment, withour RDS, point your application to existing EDS
+    - Create a new Elastic Beanstalk environment, without RDS, point your application to existing EDS
     - Perform a CNAME swap (blue/green) or Route53 update, confirm working
     - Terminate the old environment (RDS won't be deleted)
     - Delete CloudFormation stack (in DELETE_FAILED state)